Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/Day-2/01-working-with-2genomics-data-in-R.md

 ##### Storing and operating on sets of GRanges

+EXMPLE SECTION - maybe try senter around a finding from encode or roadmap projects in paper (or find another paper where you can find an example) DOWNLOAD ROADMAP EPIGENOMICS DATA OR ENCODE DATA AND USE AS EXAMPLE COMPARE CHROMATIN MARKS FROM CHIP SEQ FROM 2 SAMPLES, MAKE INTO GRANGES LIST
+ANNOTATE TO TRANSCRIPT FEATURES (USING A GFF FILE FOR READING IN) GET OVERLAPPING PEAKS
+GET SOME UNIUE PEAKS
+VISUALIZE THEM
+IMPORT THE BIGWIGS AND PLOT THEM

 Separate GRanges objects can also be combined into lists using the class `GRangesList` .
 There are many reasons you might wish to group GRanges objects into a list, for example:
 *